Idris Williams

 Idris Williams (19 (or 9) April 1836 – 4 November 1894) was an educationalist, prominent Congregationalist, and Liberal councillor for the Cymmer division of the Glamorgan County Council, South Wales.

 Early life

 Idris Williams was born at Porth Farm on 19 (or 9) April 1836, the third and youngest son of Edward and Jane Williams.
-At that time, Rhondda was a remote, rural backwater.
-During his lifetime, Williams witnessed the transformation of the valley into a thriving industrial community.
+At that time, Rhondda was a remote, rural town.
+During his lifetime, Williams witnessed the transformation of the valley into an industrial community.
+In the early 1840s, his family leased land and mineral rights at Ynyshir to Shepherd and Evans.
 Williams received very little formal education and at the age of nine he went to work as a haulier at George Insole & Son's Cymmer Colliery.
 At the age of sixteen he was sent to a school in Cardiff and two years later became an apprentice carpenter at Pontypridd.
 After completing his training he returned to the Cymmer Pit to work as a carpenter in 1854–5.
 In 1855 he was married to Mary Evans, daughter of the Rev. Joshua Evans of Cymmer.
 They had six children.